Nanfemicit/Nanfemicit/README.md

 Find me on [LinkedIn](https://www.linkedin.com/in/femicitdala/) or email me [Email me](mailto:dala.femicit@gmail.com)

-*This repo reflects real learning in progress.
-Every project — whether simple or complex — shows how I’m growing, experimenting, and building toward a career in data & sustainability.*
+**This repo reflects real learning in progress.
+Every project shows how I’m growing, experimenting, and building toward a career in data & sustainability.*